zhullyb/monyhar/monyhar/docs/linux/profiling.md

 Follow the instructions for enabling profiling as described above in the google-perftools section under CPU Profiling.

-To turn on the heap profiler on a Chromium build with tcmalloc, use the `HEAPPROFILE` environment variable to specify a filename for the heap profile.
+To turn on the heap profiler on a Monyhar build with tcmalloc, use the `HEAPPROFILE` environment variable to specify a filename for the heap profile.
 For example: